TatuLund/vaadin-create23/README.md

 ## Development with Eclipse IDE

-For further development of this project, the following tool-chain is recommended:
+For further development of this project, the following toolchain is recommended:
 - Eclipse IDE
 - m2e wtp plug-in (install it from Eclipse Marketplace)
 - Vaadin Eclipse plug-in (install it from Eclipse Marketplace)